 All three persons of the Trinity equally possess the same divine attributes.

-The Bible often uses repetition to emphasize a truth.
-Holy is the only divine attribute that Scripture repeats three times in immediate, uninterrupted succession when describing God.
+Holy is the only divine attribute the Bible repeats three times in immediate, uninterrupted succession when describing God, underscoring its special importance and breathtaking splendor.

 Infinite.
 God is boundless, and his attributes are immeasurable.
-While on earth, Jesus was infinite, but he lived within the bounds of his humanity most of the time.
+While on earth, Jesus was infinite, yet he lived within the bounds of his humanity most of the time.

 Eternal.
 God always was, always is, and always will be.
 He has neither beginning nor end.
-Time is his creation.
-He exists apart from it.
+He exists apart from time, the nonspatial continuum he created.

-Jesus generally submitted to time constraints while on earth, but sometimes he acted outside them.
+While on earth, Jesus generally submitted to time constraints, but sometimes he acted outside them.
 His first miracle, turning water into wine, was one such instance.
 He compressed the years required to produce an exceptional vintage into an instant.

 Self-existent.
 God is neither a conception nor a creation.
 He exists independently of any cause.
 If he were a construct, his designer would be God.
 Jesus has been alive in bodily form since eternity past.